Adyen/adyen-flutter/README.md

 ### Drop-in with Advanced flow

 1. From your backend, make a [`/paymentMethods`](https://docs.adyen.com/api-explorer/Checkout/71/post/paymentMethods) request.
 2. Create the `DropInConfiguration`.
-It also supports optional payment method configurations.
+In this object, you can also add optional payment method configurations.
 ```dart
 final DropInConfiguration dropInConfiguration = DropInConfiguration(
    // Change the environment to live when you are ready to accept real payments.